Mexico national football team: 1990s

 Mexico was disqualified from the 1990 FIFA World Cup (and other international competitions) after using players over the age limit in the qualifying round for the 1989 FIFA World Youth Championship, known as the "Cachirules" scandal.
 The punishment was applied to all Mexico national representatives of all FIFA-sanctioned tournaments.

 In the 1990s, after hiring coach César Luis Menotti, Mexican football began experiencing greater international success.
 In the 1993 Copa América they finished second, losing to Argentina 2–1 in the final.

-At the 1994 FIFA World Cup, Mexico won its group on tiebreakers, emerging from a group composed of Italy, Ireland, and Norway.
-However, Mexico lost in the second round to Bulgaria on penalty kicks.
+At the 1994 FIFA World Cup in the United States, Mexico won its group on tiebreakers, emerging from a group composed of Italy, Ireland, and Norway.
+However, Mexico lost in the round of 16 to Bulgaria on penalty kicks.

 At the 1998 FIFA World Cup, Mexico was placed in a group with the Netherlands, South Korea and Belgium.
-Mexico won their opening fixture 3–1 against South Korea.
-Mexico tied Belgium 2–2, and against the Netherlands earned another 2–2 draw, qualifying for the round of 16.
+Mexico won their opening fixture 3–1 against South Korea, drew Belgium 2–2, and against the Netherlands with the same score, qualifying for the round of 16.
 In that round, Mexico lost 2–1 to Germany.

 In 1999, Mexico won its first official FIFA tournament by becoming the first host nation to win the FIFA Confederations Cup.
 Mexico defeated the United States 1–0 in the semifinals, and 1998 World Cup runners-up Brazil 4–3 in the final.

 21st century

 2000s

 Mexico was placed in Group G at the 2002 World Cup alongside Italy, Croatia, and Ecuador.
 Mexico started with a 1–0 win over Croatia.
 In the second match, Mexico earned a 2–1 win over Ecuador.
 Mexico then achieved a 1–1 draw against Italy.
 In the round of 16, Mexico played rivals United States, losing 2–0.

-Mexico was one of eight seeded teams at the 2006 FIFA World Cup in Germany.
-Mexico was in Group D with Iran, Angola and Portugal.
+Mexico was one of eight seeded teams at the 2006 World Cup in Germany, and entered Group D, being drawn with Iran, Angola and Portugal.
 Mexico won their opening match 3–1 against Iran.
 In their second match, Mexico played to a 0–0 draw against Angola.
-Mexico reached the round-of-16, despite losing to Portugal 2–1.
-Mexico saw another round of 16 loss, this time to Argentina, 2–1.
+After losing to Portugal 2–1, Mexico reached the round of 16, where they would be eliminated again, this time to Argentina, 2–1.
 Mexico's coach Ricardo Lavolpe stepped down after the tournament, and was succeeded by Hugo Sánchez.

 After losing the final match of the 2007 CONCACAF Gold Cup 1–2 against the United States, Mexico successfully rebounded at the 2007 Copa América.
 Beginning by beating Brazil 2–0, they then defeated Ecuador and tied with Chile to come first in Group B. In the quarter-finals, Mexico beat Paraguay 6–0, but lost in the semi-finals 3–0 to Argentina.
 Mexico secured third place against Uruguay, winning 3–1.

 In July 2009, Mexico won their fifth Gold Cup, and eighth CONCACAF Championship overall, after beating the United States 5–0 in the final.